carrenD/ummkd/README.md

 python main_combine.py  --phase testing
 ```

-Tensorboard will automatically launched with port specified in main_combine.py
+Tensorboard will be automatically launched with port specified in main_combine.py